TheThingsNetwork/docs/_versions/refactor/arduino/_usage.md

 }
 ```

-The actual streams you'd pass to `ttn.init()` depend on the board you use and the Serial Port you connected a LoRaWAN module to.
+The actual streams you'd pass to the constructor depend on the board you use and the Serial Port you connected a LoRaWAN module to.
 For The Things Uno and Node use the Serial Ports and baud rates shown here.
+The third argument for the constructor is a constant to set the frequency plan your device operators on.

 ## Activate

-In the [`setup()`](https://www.arduino.cc/en/Reference/setup) function, after initialising the library, we have to activate the device.
+In the [`setup()`](https://www.arduino.cc/en/Reference/setup) function, after initializing the library, we have to activate the device.

 There are two ways to activate your device.
 By default your device is registered to use OTAA.
 You can personalise a device to use ABP.